-CAUTION: Some parts are sensitive to electrostatic discharge (ESD).
+Some parts are sensitive to electrostatic discharge (ESD).
 Look for the ESD reminder when removing product parts.
-Always perform service work at an ESD-protected workstation or mat, or use an ESD strap.
-If an ESD workstation, mat, or strap is not available, ground yourself by touching the sheet-metal chassis before touching an ESD-sensitive part.
+Always perform service work at an ESD-protected workstation or mat.
+If an ESD workstation or mat is not available, ground yourself by touching the sheet-metal chassis before touching an ESD-sensitive part.